2026-02-24 · 6 min read signals

 }

-Which in plain English means: RSI oversold, AND meaningful whale inflow in the preceding 15 minutes, AND that inflow is spread across multiple wallets (not one whale).
+Which in plain English means: RSI oversold, AND there is at least $50M of long positions within 3% below mark — a short-squeeze magnet — AND that exposure is spread across multiple vaults (not one whale).
 Three conditions that together survive a lot more scrutiny than any one of them alone.

 What we do not claim